Our 2018 LEAP program is now open and we are accepting applications for grants.

 - Are you in threat of disconnection?

-- Have you made prior attempts to pay bills and address your account?
+- Have you made prior attempts to pay bills and reduce your arrears?

 - Would the receipt of financial assistant allow you to sustain your service?